About Me

 Teaching

-Links to the syllabi for my Fall 2023 courses are available in the header.
+Links to the syllabi for my Spring 2024 courses are available in the header.
 In addition, I supervise the CMS 3901 internships.

 Other recent courses include Zombies on Screens, Storytelling in Video Games and Introduction to Game Studies.